-Brownfield - a parcel of land that was used for industrial or commercial purposes and may be contaminated.
+Brownfield - a parcel of land that was used for industrial or commercial purposes and may have low levels of contamination.

 Conclusion - a proposition that is reached after considering the evidence of an experiment or other research.

 Consumer - an organism that must eat other organisms to get energy.